Employment Contract - Indefinite Term - Junior/Mid Level Employee

 Access all the templates you need with PocketLaw.
 Save time and reduce risk by leveraging our extensive library of 130+ templates, which are developed by qualified lawyers.

 Ready to get started?
 Create all your employment contracts in minutes.
-PocketLaw offers a platform with legal documents, guidance and a clever contract management system, as well as personal legal advice.
+PocketLaw offers a platform with legal documents, guidance and a clever contract management system, as well as access to partner law firms where bespoke advice is needed.
 All legal you need to grow your business and drive it forward.